alexzavalny/ChessResultMonitor/README.md

 ### Telegram Bot Commands

-- `/start` - Welcome message and bot introduction
+- `/start` or `start` - Welcome message and bot introduction
-- `/help` - Show available commands
+- `/help` or `help` - Show available commands
-- `status` - Get current tournament standings (just type "status")
+- `/status` or `status` - Get current tournament standings
+- `/subscribe` or `subscribe` - Subscribe to tournament updates
+- `/unsubscribe` or `unsubscribe` - Unsubscribe from tournament updates

 ### Automatic Monitoring

 The bot automatically:
-- Checks the tournament every 10 seconds
+- Checks the tournament every 30 seconds (configurable in `config/tournament_config.rb`)
 - Detects changes in player standings, scores, or results
 - Sends notifications to all subscribed users
 - Handles errors gracefully with retry logic

+### Subscription System

+Users can subscribe to receive tournament updates by sending the `subscribe` command.
+The bot will:
+- Add the user's chat ID to the subscriber list
+- Send confirmation of successful subscription
+- Send tournament updates whenever changes are detected
+- Allow users to unsubscribe with the `unsubscribe` command

 ## Configuration